 What research is being done on this course?

 Before enrolling in the study and again at 8 weeks after enrolling in the study, we ask clients to complete questionnaires to help us evaluate the SSO Wellbeing Course.
-We also ask clients to complete extremely brief questionnaires at 2, 4, and 6 weeks after enrolling in the study.
+We also ask clients to complete extremely brief questionnaires during the course.
 Participants may also be invited to participate in a phone or Zoom interview.

 This feedback is reviewed by the research team to help us understand the strengths and challenges of the SSO Wellbeing Course and how to improve the course.
 We want to understand the extent to which spouses and significant others of PSP will engage with the course and also how the course will impact symptoms.
 These questionnaires do not take very long, but they provide us with important information on your progress and the outcomes of ICBT.

 Will the Spouse Wellbeing Course be offered in French?